Hiking the Appalachian Trail: Beautiful Long Creek Falls in Blue Ridge, Georgia

 Many adventurous hikers over the years have attempted to complete the entire trail.
 Those who survived the long trek (typically 6 months or more) have truly accomplished an enormous feat.
 According to The Appalachian Trail Conservancy, 1 out of every 4 “thru hikers” complete the entire journey in a continuous pattern.
 The hikers that complete this enormous undertaking are known as “2000-milers.”
 Sounds crazy?!

 Even if you never have the grand opportunity to walk the entire length of the trail, you can easily pick and choose amongst the thousands of miles of trails available.
-Because the trail is located within 14 different Eastern states, the opportunity of living or vacationing near the start of at least one trail are numerous.
+Because the trail is located within 14 different Eastern states, there is a good chance you may find yourself vacationing near the start of at least one trail.
 Across the length of the trail, opportunities for wildlife sightings are common.
 You may see black bears, moose, white tailed deer, other small mammals, and plenty of interesting birds.
 Bears are more common in the Smoky Mountain sections, while moose are more common in Upper New England.

 Mike and I decided we wanted to check out this trail because the waterfall was supposed to be particularly beautiful during the late summer and early fall season.
 After a moderate 1 mile uphill walk, you will come across this magnificent waterfall (about 50 feet tall).
 The greenery surrounding the falls creates a perfect setting, which I imagine would be even more spectacular during the fall season.
-Early morning is the best time to visit as the crowds will be fewer and the temperatures will be beautiful (upper 50s/lower 60 during our late September visit).
+Early morning is the best time to visit as crowds will pretty much be non existent and the temperatures will be beautiful (upper 50s/lower 60 during our late September visit).

 The hike itself is very scenic with pretty views of the woods and steam along the way.
 If you visit on a weekday morning like we did, you will not see many other people on the trail.
 In fact, we were able to snap a few nice photos of the waterfall with no one else around.
 However, if you plan your visit on the weekend, expect the trail to be much more crowded.
 Long Creek Falls is a popular day hiking destination for both tourists and Georgia locals.